pprzetacznik/datalake/README.md

 >
 ```

-Message will be delivered on the datalake side.
+You'll be able to see messages in the docker-compose logs.
 ```Bash
 +---+---------+------+-----+---------+----------+--------+--------+-----------+-----+--------+
 ingestion          | |key|partition|offset|topic|timestamp|avro_value|order_id|customer|description|price|products|